Prema Ishq Kaadhal: Plot

 Arjun (Harish Varma), an RJ in Radio Mirchi, is a playboy.
-One day he meets an orthodox girl Shanti (Sreemukhi) from Chennai who is an IT professional through his friend Snigda 'Sid' (Snigdha).
-He tries to flirt with her but aware of his nature, she ignores him.
+One day he meets an orthodox girl Shanti (Sreemukhi), an IT professional from Chennai, through his friend Snigda "Sid" (Snigdha).
+He tries to flirt with her, but aware of his nature, she ignores him.
 Eventually, she agrees but only on certain conditions.
 Arjun proposes to her, which she neither accepts nor rejects.
 After a few circumstances because of Arjun, Shanti's promotion is put on hold by her boss.
-She starts avoiding him claiming that she is becoming close to her boss.
-Later in a pub parking lot, Arjun notices Shanti getting intimate with her boss in his car.
-He realizes that he loves her so much but also questions her true nature.
-Shanti blames him for her nature and mentions that she was inspired by him to flirt with her boss (who is also interested in her) to get a promotion.
-She says that if they both married, this would be the prime reason to get a divorce.
+She starts avoiding him, claiming that she is becoming close to her boss.
+Later in a parking lot, Arjun notices Shanti getting intimate with her boss in his car.
+He realizes that he loves her very much but also questions her character.
+Shanti blames him for her nature and mentions that she was inspired by him to flirt with her boss (who is also interested in her) to get the promotion.
+She says that if they both married each other, this would be the prime reason to get a divorce.
 She says goodbye to him and decides to go back to Chennai.
-Later Sid questions Arjun and Shanti's morals.
-Arjun replies that he thought the girl who cheated on him doesn't have character but after meeting Shanti, he realises that he doesn't have character either.
-Finally Arjun, now a changed man, decides to apologize to every girl with whom he had a relationship.
+Later, Sid questions Arjun and Shanti's morals.
+Arjun replies that he thought the girl who cheated on him does not have character, but after meeting Shanti, he realizes that he himself does not have character either.
+Finally, Arjun, now a changed man, decides to apologize to every girl whom he tricked into a physical relationship.